devcode1981/File-Provider-Storage/doc/howto/dependency_proxy.md

 Run `gdk reconfigure` and `gdk restart` to envoke the changes and visit the IP (`0.0.0.0:3000`) to check if GitLab is accessible through the new IP.

-#### Add this IP address and port to the list of insecure registries and restart Docker.
+#### Add this IP address and port to the list of insecure registries and restart Docker

 ##### Old Docker for Mac (< 2.2.0.0)